Fast Computations on Ordered Nominal Sets: Related work

 The theoretical foundation of our work is the main representation theorem in \cite{bojanczyk2014automata}.
 We add to that by instantiating it to the total order symmetry and distil a concrete representation of nominal sets.
 As far as we know, we provide the first implementation of the representation theory in \cite{bojanczyk2014automata}.

-Another tool using nominal sets is Mihda \cite{ferrari2005}.
-Here, only the equality symmetry is implemented.
-This tool implements a translation from $\pi$-calculus to history-dependent automata (HD-automata), with the aim of minimisation and checking bisimilarity.
+Another tool using nominal sets is Mihda~\cite{ferrari2005}, where only the equality symmetry is implemented.
+This tool translates the $\pi$-calculus to history-dependent automata (HD-automata), with the aim of minimisation and checking bisimilarity.
 The implementation in OCaml is based on \emph{named sets}, which are finite representations for nominal sets.
 The theory of named sets is well-studied and has been used to model various behavioural models with local names.
-For those results, the categorical equivalences between named sets, nominal sets and a certain (pre)sheaf category have been exploited \cite{CianciaKM10,CianciaM10}.
+For those results, the categorical equivalences between named sets, nominal sets and a certain (pre)sheaf category are exploited~\cite{CianciaKM10, CianciaM10, Staton07}.
+In particular, a finite representation similar to ours is presented in~\cite{CianciaKM10}, see Section~\ref{sec:rel-work-ciancia}.
 The total order symmetry is not mentioned in their work.
-We do, however, believe that similar equivalences between categories can be stated.
-Interestingly, the product of named sets is similar to our representation of products of nominal sets: pairs of elements together with data which denotes the relation between data values.

 Fresh OCaml \cite{shinwell2005fresh} and Nominal Isabelle \cite{urban2005nominal} are both specialised in name-binding and $\alpha$-conversion used in proof systems.
 They only use the equality symmetry and do not provide a library for manipulating nominal sets.
 Hence they are not suited for our applications.